iterami/Docs.htm/common/guides/json.md

         1, 1, 1, 1
       ],

-      // Required array of numbers indicating the position of each vertex,
+      // Required array of numbers indicating the position of each vertex, relative to the position of the entity.
-      // relative to the position of the entity.
+      // Each row is: x, y, z, w
       "vertices": [
         10, 0, -10, 1,
         -10, 0, -10, 1,